2018 Graduate School of

-Except for select Japanese Language Teaching Practices courses, all lectures, seminars, courses and practice are conducted in English, with the goal of advancing students to a high level of English performance.
+All lectures, seminars and practice in the school except for Japanese Language Tea are conducted in English with the goal of advancing students to a high level of English performance.
 For native speakers of English, of course, this is a skill “in hand” they bring to the program.

 2.Development of Education with a Close Link between Theory and Practice

 With acquisition of theories related to actual work situations in mind, classes are conducted with a focus on issues that students may encounter in their respective workplaces.